nu7hatch/desantapp/README.md

     $ bundle

-_Desant_ uses _MySQL_ or _PostgresSQL_ as backend, so you should have one of these databases installed and running.
-First, copy `.env.sample` to `.env` - this file contains i.a. database configuration and admin setup:
+_Desant_ uses _MySQL_ as backend, so you should have this database installed and running.
+If you have it then copy `.env.sample` to `.env` - this file contains i.a. database configuration and admin setup:

     $ cp .env.sample .env